Raku/book/README.md

 ***NOTE***:
+Please used this website.
+It is very helpful for all of us.
 This repository is retained only for archival purposes.
 The project is currently considered dead and only really useful for updating the documentation on https://docs.perl6.org.